PJ Moor: International career

+Zimbabwe career

+He also represented Zimbabwe at the 2008 Under-19 Cricket World Cup and also at the 2010 Under-19 Cricket World Cup.

 He made his One Day International (ODI) debut for Zimbabwe against Bangladesh on 26 November 2014.
 He made his Twenty20 International debut for Zimbabwe against Afghanistan on 8 January 2016.
+He was named in Zimbabwean squad for the 2016 ICC World Twenty20.

-In July 2016 he was named in Zimbabwe's Test squad for their series against New Zealand.
+In July 2016, he was named in Zimbabwe's Test squad for their series against New Zealand.
 He made his Test debut in the second Test on 6 August 2016.

 In June 2018, he was named in a Board XI team for warm-up fixtures ahead of the 2018 Zimbabwe Tri-Nation Series.
+He was also part of the Zimbabwean squad which played at the 2018 Cricket World Cup Qualifier which was held in Zimbabwe where the hosts missed out on qualification by a whisker.

 In February 2019, Zimbabwe Cricket confirmed that Moor would be the vice-captain of the national side across all three formats for the 2019–20 season.

+His last international competitive match while representing Zimbabwe eventually came in October 2019 when he featured in a T20I match against Singapore during the final of the 2019–20 Singapore Tri-Nation Series which Zimbabwe eventually won by 8 wickets in a dazzling run chase of 168.
+He also registered his highest individual score in T20I career during his final appearance in Zimbabwe colours in that match by smashing an unbeaten 92 off just 60 deliveries ending up in a player of the match performance.

 Captaincy

 In April 2019, he was named captain of Zimbabwe's ODI team for their series against the United Arab Emirates, after their regular captain, Hamilton Masakadza, was ruled out of the tour due to injury.

 Ireland career

+In October 2019, he relocated to Dublin and joined the Clontarf Cricket Club in pursuit of better career prospects in cricket.

-He qualified for Ireland in October 2022, and was named in the Irish test squad to face Bangladesh and Sri Lanka in February 2023.
+Moor became eligible to play for Ireland in October 2022.
+In February 2023, Moor was named in the Irish Test squads for their tour of Bangladesh and Sri Lanka.
+He made his Test debut for Ireland against Bangladesh on 4 April 2023, after previously playing 8 Tests for Zimbabwe, becoming the 17th cricketer to represent two international teams in Tests.

+He made his Ireland debut during the only Test of Ireland's tour of Bangladesh in April 2023 and it also marked his first return to international cricket in nearly four years since October 2019.
+He became the first Test cricketer to move away from Zimbabwe and to play for another country while John Traicos and Gary Ballance did the other way around having previously played for South Africa and England respectively before returning to play for Zimbabwe at international level.